artssci/app-deployment/README.md

-# Step-by-Step Guide to Packaging Vue.js with Electron Forge

 This guide will help you package a Vue.js project using Electron Forge.
 The Vue app consists of an `index.html` and `vue.js` file inside a folder.
 This guide works for students using VS Code's terminal on both Windows and macOS.